 On the whole, these sneakers look to be a great option to consider to help you score the perfect dunk in your best basketball hoop.

-Best Basketball Shoes For Guards - Under Armour Curry Flow 9
+Best basketball shoes for guards - Under Armour Curry Flow 10

-On top of that, Curry Flow 9s come with TPE-blend sock liners with lower compression sets, aimed to improve your energy return for explosive power.
+Moreover, Curry's signature sneakers come with TPE-blend sock liners with lower compression sets, which aim to improve your energy returns for more explosive power at the rim.

-Moreover, you get Under Armour's Flow cushioning which is said to be super-light and bouncy, all whilst providing insane grip.
-So, these Curry Flow 9s look as though they'd be great on the court, especially when paired with the new Golden State Warriors Classic jersey.
+You also get Under Armour's Flow cushioning which is said to be super-light and bouncy, all whilst providing insane grip.

 The Zoom Freak 4 is designed to suit the skillset of one of the best power forwards in the game right now - Giannis Antetokounmpo.